Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 ![alt text](https://github.com/Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/raw/main/_posts/2021-02-07-Camera-Keychain-reverse-engineering/images/IMG_20210201_005035.jpg "Bottom")

-If you look closely, it can be seen that the main chip is labeled as SQ907F-L. I could not find any particular information about it apart from being QFP-128 so, it's a black box.
+If you look closely, it can be seen that the main chip is labeled as SQ907F-L. I could not find any particular information about it apart from being QFP-128 package so, it's a black box, but it's the CPU for sure.
 Actually, looks like the manufacturer is a company from Taiwan.
 The actual website gives no information about their products:
 [SQ website](http://www.sq.com.tw/)

 However, it's equivalent to the SQ907B and there's a backup of their website in the Web Archive which gives a bit of info about the chip's capabilities: